2004

 In June 2019, after a short period travelling and working as a consultant chef, Andrew took up the role of executive chef at Viceroy Hotels and Resorts' Sugar Beach Resort in St Lucia where he led the culinary team across their six restaurant and bar venues – ranging from a beachside restaurant to fine dining with personalised menus.
 Andrew brought together local, seasonal ingredients with modern, European cooking styles.
 After 25 years in London, Andrew enjoyed the better weather and the chance to live 15 minutes from work, with a ‘commute’ that went through a rainforest and past a volcano.

-In September 2020, Andrew had another change of scene and took a new role with Viceroy Hotels and Resorts' new hotel in the mountains at Kopaonik in Serbia, a 119-room ski-in, ski-out resort with four dining venues.
+In September 2020, Andrew had another change of scene and took a role with Viceroy Hotels and Resorts' new hotel in the mountains at Kopaonik in Serbia, a 119-room ski-in, ski-out resort with four dining venues.

 Where did you do your stage?